-iii.
+[x] iii.
 Review enrollment documents and attendance or billing records.

-DCYF reviews attendance and billing records for all provider types based on random assignment and when specific issues are identified.
+Describe the activities and the results of these activities: DCYF reviews attendance and billing records for all provider types based on random assignment and when specific issues are identified.
 Providers identified as having payment errors are given technical assistance and assess overpayments.
 Providers with continued payment errors are identified and assigned Intentional Program Violations.
 Provider with repeated program violations are prevented from receiving child care subsidy payment.
 Providers suspected of committing fraud are referred to our contracted agency conduct an investigation and work with local law enforcement and prosecutors for any criminal charges.
-Staff wrote 1610 overpayments to providers for \$1,487,845 during State FY 2021.
+Staff wrote 1610 overpayments to providers for \$1,487,845 during State FY 2021. [x] iv.

-iv.
 Conduct supervisory staff reviews or quality assurance reviews.

-DCYF conducts a variety of supervisor and quality assurance reviews as outlined in our program integrity plan.
+Describe the activities and the results of these activities: DCYF conducts a variety of supervisor and quality assurance reviews as outlined in our program integrity plan.
 Eligibility staff receive at least four random audits per month.
 These provide feedback to the supervisor to ensure that staff continue to process eligibility cases correctly.
 These also provide necessary feedback to eligibility staff regarding their case processing.
 New eligibility workers are audited at 100% until they show proficiency in eligibility determination.
 Additionally, supervisors review every case when care beyond full-time is authorized.
 DCYF has an overpayment review workgroup that analyzes every overpayment written for the proper application of rules and any potential rule, policy, or system changes that could enhance the integrity of the child care program.
-Currently this team reviews about 95 cases per month.

-The QA supervisor conducts a monthly audit calibration meeting where all the auditors audit the same case to ensure consistent application of rules, and policies.
+Currently this team reviews about 95 cases per month. the auditors audit the same case to ensure consistent application of rules, and policies.
 This meeting helps identify improvements needed for training, desk-aids, languages in policy or rule, or a creation of a policy.